SnorreFagerland/virushistory/the rumor mill/the surgeon incident/README.md

 # Hard disk damage

 The authors claim that user data was not actually erased.

-Instead:

--   Floppy IPL data overwrote the HDD partition information.
--   Repairing that area restored the disk provided it had not been reformatted.
+Floppy IPL data overwrote the HDD partition information, but the data remained.
+Repairing the partition area would restore the disk provided it had not been reformatted.

 ------------------------------------------------------------------------

 # The escape

 CARROT PARTY say they expected only one person to receive the infected disk.

-Instead:

--   The virus spread through ordinary floppy use.
+But the viruses do what viruses do they spread.
+And this virus spread through ordinary floppy use, which was a VERY effective method.
--   Infected disks circulated beyond the original target.
--   Eventually an infected Public Domain disk reached the editorial office of Oh!X.
+Infected disks circulated beyond the original target, and eventually an infected Public Domain disk reached the editorial office of Oh!X.

 ------------------------------------------------------------------------